 Over the next year, these fears would be realized, at least in part – as sectarian violence would indeed break out in the country.
 But on that night in March, at least, the city of Cairo was peaceful.
-They were protestors, and they seemed to be advancing into a barrage of bullets.
 Thinking about the conversation at Diwan, I walked back over the 6th of October Bridge.
 At the height of the demonstrations, snipers had used it as a vantage point from which to fire into the crowds in Tahrir Square.
 The bridge was massive – lane after lane of traffic spanning one of the widest points in the Nile.
 I stopped halfway across its span – standing in the middle of the structure that took twenty-seven years to build and that carried, by conservative estimates, roughly 40,000 vehicles an hour.

 I turned my back to the cars and looked down at the river, peering out over the railing and down along the Nile.
 From this vantage point, the water looked murky and dark.
 Little flotillas of trash bobbed by, some of them snagging on the massive concrete stanchions.
 But not far from me there were a few galabiya-wearing old men, men who were smoking cigarettes and staring out over the river.
 They were fishing.